uswds/web-components/CONTRIBUTING.md

 Thank you for your interest in contributing to USWDS web components.

 > [!Important]
-> This repo is currently in beta.
-Because of this, we are not accepting code contributions from the community at this time.
-While the core team works through top-level questions about architecture and style, we ask that you do not submit pull requests.
-The code base is likely to change a lot over the next few months, and we will not be able to review PRs in a timely manner.
+> **This repo is currently in beta and is not yet ready for community code contributions.**
 >
+> While the USWDS core team works through big decisions about architecture and style, we ask that you do not submit pull requests.
+We will not be able to review them in a timely manner.
+Instead, we encourage you to contribute by your sharing your ideas, concerns, and questions.
+>
-> At this time, the best way to contribute to USWDS web components is testing our components in your environment and providing feedback on your experience.
-Learn more about how you can provide feedback in the submitting an issue and starting a discussion sections below.
+> The best way to contribute at this time is to install our beta components in your test environments and let us know how it goes.
+Learn more about how you can provide feedback in the [submitting an issue](#submitting-an-issue) and [starting a discussion](#starting-a-discussion) sections below.

 ## How can I contribute?

 ### Submitting an issue

-If you have discovered a bug or have a new feature to suggest, let us know by submitting an issue.
+If you have discovered a bug or have a new feature to suggest, let us know by [submitting an issue on GitHub](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue).
 We’ll address it as soon as we are able (but because we are in beta, please be aware that it might be awhile).

 ### Starting a discussion

-If you want to discuss big picture ideas with the USWDS core team and the community, open a discussion.
+If you want to share ideas, questions, or concerns with the USWDS core team and community, [open a discussion on GitHub](https://docs.github.com/en/discussions/quickstart#creating-a-new-discussion).

-### Submitting a PR
+### Submitting a pull request

 At this time, we are not accepting code contributions in the community.
-Check back in Spring 2025 for how to contribute pull requests to USWDS web components.
+We expect to start accepting pull requests beginning in 2025, so keep checking back for how to contribute pull requests to USWDS web components.

 ## Code of Conduct